joshgreenwell/zoid-lesson/src/tutorial3/README.md

-# Challenge 3: Passing Props
+# tutorial 3: Passing Props

-Building off challenge 2, we will now look at how you can<br/>
+Building off tutorial 2, we will now look at how you can<br/>
 customize you component's props and how to pass data between<br/>
 windows.